Table of Contents

-A budget is an important tool to help you balance your income and your spending, keep your savings on track, and help you avoid debt.
-But like many good things, it sometimes goes off the rails.
-A person might start a budget with the best of intentions but then find it hard to stick to it.
+A budget is an important tool to help you balance your income and spending, keep your savings on track, and avoid debt.
+But like many well-intentioned plans, it can sometimes go off the rails.
+Someone might start a budget with the best of intentions, but then find it hard to stick to it.
 Or they might encounter an emergency expense and have a hard time getting back in the groove.

 Learn what the common pitfalls are and how to avoid common budgeting mistakes to help your financial life thrive.